John Swearingen

-John Eldred Swearingen (1918–2007) was an American petroleum industry executive who served as chief executive officer and chairman of the board of Standard Oil Company (Indiana), later known as Amoco, for 23 years.
-He served as a spokesperson during the energy crisis of the 1970s and played a role in stabilising Continental Illinois Bank during a financial crisis.
+John Eldred Swearingen (1918–2007) was an American petroleum industry executive who was chief executive officer and chairman of Standard Oil Company (Indiana), later known as Amoco, for 23 years.
+He was a spokesperson during the energy crisis of the 1970s and played a role in stabilising Continental Illinois Bank during a financial crisis.

 Early life and education

 John Eldred Swearingen was born on September 7, 1918, in Columbia, South Carolina, to John E. Swearingen (Sr.) and Mary Hough Swearingen.
-His father served as the state superintendent of education while also managing farming operations.
-Swearingen enrolled at the University of South Carolina at the age of 16 on a scholarship and graduated Phi Beta Kappa in 1938 with a Bachelor of Science degree in chemical engineering.
+His father was the state superintendent of education while also managing farming operations.
+Swearingen enrolled at the University of South Carolina at the age of 16 on a scholarship and graduated Phi Beta Kappa in 1938 with a bachelor's degree in chemical engineering.
 He then pursued further studies at Carnegie Tech (now Carnegie Mellon University), earning a Master of Science degree in chemical engineering in 1939.

 Career

 In 1939, during the Great Depression, Swearingen began his career with Standard Oil Company (Indiana) as a chemical engineer at its research center in Whiting.
 At the outset of World War II, he contributed to the company's conversion to producing aviation fuel and TNT, which exempted him from military service.
 Following the war, he led a team of researchers studying the economics of crude oil, natural gas, and gasoline.
 His presentations to the corporate executive committee accelerated his advancement, including a 1947 transfer to Tulsa, Oklahoma, to work in the company’s hydrocarbon exploration and production subsidiary.
 By 1950, he was appointed division manager in Oklahoma City, and in 1951, he returned to Chicago as the general manager of production.
 Swearingen was named a director in 1952, became president in 1958, and was appointed CEO in 1960.
-He served as CEO and chairman of the board until his retirement in 1983.
+He was CEO and chairman of the board until his retirement in 1983.
 During his tenure, Standard Oil (Indiana) expanded its international hydrocarbon exploration and production efforts, and its net earnings increased substantially, establishing it among the top firms in the Fortune 500.
 The company later evolved into Amoco in 1985.
 Swearingen chaired the National Petroleum Council (1974–75) and the American Petroleum Institute (1978–79), and was a spokesperson for the industry during the energy crisis of the 1970s.
 Following his retirement from Amoco, Swearingen was called upon by the Federal Deposit Insurance Corporation in 1984 to rescue Continental Illinois Bank, which was experiencing severe financial difficulties.
 As chairman and CEO, he stabilized the bank, restructured its management, and recruited new executives before retiring for a second time in 1987.